 Butler's Information Literacy Program

 Butler Libraries provides information literacy instruction throughout a student's undergraduate/graduate experience.
 The key curriculum areas targeted include:

 - First-year seminar (FYS) - To meet the FYS research learning outcome: "Students will carry out research for the purpose of supplying evidence and support for claims made in exposition and argument," students receive an introduction to information literacy concepts and skills through classroom library instruction session(s).

 - Discipline instruction - Librarian liaisons work with their assigned colleges/majors to provide discipline-specific IL at key points within a major's curriculum.
 Many librarians have worked with their majors and mapped where, within a curriculum, IL instruction should be incorporated.

 Assumptions (or, Did you Know?)

-Include your librarian as a resource on your syllabus and within your Moodle section.
-Follow these directions for adding a librarian at the Course Builder level within a Moodle section.
+- Include your librarian as a resource on your syllabus and within your Canvas section.
+Follow these directions for adding a librarian at the Course Builder level within a Canvas section.